 And some people just find being monitored at all times and having to constantly make sure their driving is spot on ruins the freedom of owning a car.

-Each insurer will be able to tell you exactly what they do with your data and how secure it is, but even though it might be safe many people do not enjoy the feeling of being checked up on.
+Each insurer will be able to tell you exactly what they do with your data and how secure it is.

-Of course, the alternatives can be more expensive.
-If you don’t think you’ll be able to get on with a black box you might be faced with the high premiums of a standard policy, so it is about weighing up what it is more important to you, price or complete freedom.
+Of course, the alternatives to black box or telematic insurance can be more expensive.
+If you don’t think you’ll be able to get on with a black box you might face high premiums of a standard policy, so it is about weighing up what it is more important to you, price or complete freedom.